 Zip: a zip file is a compressed file that may contain one or more files compressed into it for better storage.
 Compressing a file makes it smaller in size and therefore takes up less space.
 It is like a storage box.
 You can unzip or unpack the zip file to see the contents of it.
 Zip files can be compressed or decompressed using a computer program like WinZip or 7zip.

-Hope you find this product helpful.
+Hope you find this Article Helpful.

 Download this computer Glossary dictionary as a PDF file to your computer.